idealo/imagededup/mkdocs/docs/methods/hashing.md

 ```python
 def find_duplicates(image_dir, encoding_map, max_distance_threshold, scores, outfile)
 ```
 Find duplicates for each file.
-Takes in path of the directory or encoding dictionary in which duplicates are to be detected below the given hamming distance threshold.
+Takes in path of the directory or encoding dictionary in which duplicates are to be detected.
+All images with hamming distance less than or equal to the max_distance_threshold are regarded as duplicates.
 Returns dictionary containing key as filename and value as a list of duplicate file names.
 Optionally, the below the given hamming distance could be returned instead of just duplicate filenames for each query file.

 ##### Args
-* **image_dir**: Path to the directory containing all the images or dictionary with keys as file names
+* **image_dir**: Path to the directory containing all the images or dictionary with keys as file names and values as hash strings for the key image file.

 * **encoding_map**: A dictionary containing mapping of filenames and corresponding hashes.

 * **max_distance_threshold**: Hamming distance between two images below which retrieved duplicates are valid.
+                        (must be an int between 0 and 64)

 * **scores**: Boolean indicating whether Hamming distances are to be returned along with retrieved duplicates.

 * **outfile**: Name of the file to save the results.

 ##### Returns
-* **dictionary**:  if scores is True, then a dictionary of the form {'image1.jpg': [('image1_duplicate1.jpg', score), ('image1_duplicate2.jpg', score)], 'image2.jpg': [] ..}. if scores is False, then a dictionary of the form {'image1.jpg': ['image1_duplicate1.jpg', 'image1_duplicate2.jpg'], 'image2.jpg':['image1_duplicate1.jpg',..], ..}
+* **duplicates dictionary**:  if scores is True, then a dictionary of the form {'image1.jpg': [('image1_duplicate1.jpg', score), ('image1_duplicate2.jpg', score)], 'image2.jpg': [] ..}. if scores is False, then a dictionary of the form {'image1.jpg': ['image1_duplicate1.jpg', 'image1_duplicate2.jpg'], 'image2.jpg':['image1_duplicate1.jpg',..], ..}

 ##### Example usage
 ```python